Postgraduate Certificate in Professional Education

 As an experienced teacher, your skill-set is unique and the Postgraduate Certificate in Professional Education is designed to reflect that.

-The programme runs as a five-month cycle every May to October.
+The programme runs as a five-month cycle every June to November.
 It comprises the submission of two portfolios related to Strategic Research and Effective Leadership and Mentoring.
-The portfolios can be completed together during the same five-month cycle (May-October), or separately through two cycles in consecutive years.
+The portfolios can be completed together during the same five-month cycle (June-November), or separately through two cycles in consecutive years.

 Information evening/webinar.
 Complete your application to the course, with a Professional Practice statement.